Djack1010/graph4apk/README.md

 ### Settings

-The <projects.rootPath> property in the config file "<project.rootPath>/pom.xml" needs to be set with the base directory of the project.
+The <project.rootPath> property in the config file "<project.rootPath>/pom.xml" needs to be set with the base directory of the project.

 In order to run the project, all the path in "<project.rootPath>/scriptBash.config" needs to be set properly.
 ```